web-developer130/php_tutorials/README.md

-1] Accept a number and print like
+1] Accept a number and print like  <br>
-   4567
+   4567  <br>

-   display sum of digits along with format specified below
+   display sum of digits along with format specified below <br>

-    4000 + 500 + 60 + 7  = 4567
+    4000 + 500 + 60 + 7  = 4567 <br>
-    Sum of digits = 22
+    Sum of digits = 22 <br>

-    use simple / % and without using loop
+    use simple / % and without using loop  <br>

-2] Accept a number and print in reverse without using loop
+2] Accept a number and print in reverse without using loop  <br>

-3] Accept three number and check the greate number from three numbers
+3] Accept three number and check the greate number from three numbers <br>

-4] Accept a number of terms and print fibonacci series 0 1 1 2 3 5 8 13....
+4] Accept a number of terms and print fibonacci series  <br>
+   0 1 1 2 3 5 8 13.... <br>

-5] Accept a string and print the characters
+5] Accept a string and print the characters  <br>

-6] write a program to create a directory with name mydir also create a text file
+6] write a program to create a directory with name mydir also create a text file  <br>

-7] Write a program to print even numbers and odd numbers
+7] Write a program to print even numbers and odd numbers <br>

-8] Write a program to find factorial number
+8] Write a program to find factorial number <br>

-9] Accept a string and print each character in asc order
+9] Accept a string and print each character in asc order <br>